 Southern Ocean Patrol Vessel

-The Royal New Zealand Navy operates two Protector-class offshore patrol vessels (OPV) – HMNZS Wellington and Otago.
+The Royal New Zealand Navy operates two Protector-class offshore patrol vessels (OPV) – HMNZS Wellington(external link) and Otago(external link).
 They are designed for maritime surveillance, supply and support, and patrol missions around New Zealand’s 15,000-kilometre coast, the Southern Ocean and into the Pacific.
 Their hulls are strengthened, which enables them to enter southern waters where ice may be encountered.

-It will be traversing one of the roughest seas in the world, and must be able to operate safely in Ross Sea ice conditions.
-The project will deliver a capability that is compliant with the Polar Code, which came into effect in 2017.
+Experience suggests that any vessel will need distinctly different characteristics to the Protector-class OPVs.
+It would be traversing one of the roughest seas in the world, and must be able to operate safely in Ross Sea ice conditions, and be compliant with the Polar Code, which came into effect in 2017.
 The Polar Code covers the full range of design, construction, equipment, operational, training, search and rescue and environmental protection matters relevant to ships operating in polar waters.
 This includes mandatory measures and provisions to cover safety and pollution prevention.